If you are an Indigenous citizen (status and non-status) resident of an urban or village townsite, this opportunity may be for you!!

-We serve the First Nations and Urban Aboriginal community in the north central interior of British Columbia.
-Our service philosophy is centered on value added programs and services to achieve the highest standard with customer rapport, product leadership and operational excellence.
+We serve the First Nations and Urban Aboriginal community in the north-central interior of British Columbia.
+Our service philosophy is centred on value-added programs and services to achieve the highest standard with customer rapport, product leadership and operational excellence.

 Mandate Historical Background

 The B.C. government has announced the Restart Plan.

 The health and safety of the public and staff of PGNAETA is a priority.
 PGNAETA's ability to provide in-person services has changed and will remain in effect, until advised by the provincial government.